suburbanpuma/nnsvs-romance-language-support/es.md

 <sup>4</sup> Some speakers merge the hard and soft "b" sounds.
 These speakers can label all "b" as `[b]` and ignore the `[bv]` phoneme.
 Speakers without this merger can also drop `[bv]` to simplify the dataset, which will cause most "b" will sound soft (due to more isntances of the soft sound in speech).
 Doing so creates a slight risk that the model may use a hard "b" at an incorrect time.

 <sup>5</sup> Some speakers merge the hard and soft "g" sounds.
 These speakers can label all "g" as `[g]` and ignore the `[gh]` phoneme.
 Speakers without this merger can also drop `[gh]` to simplify the dataset.
 Doing so creates a risk that the model may use the incorrect sound.

+<sup>6</sup> The `y` phoneme works as both a consonant AND semivowel.
+This is thanks to NNSVS being able to learn context.